coachmecoachd/Wing-Man-/README.md

 ## 🛠️ How It Works

-Wing Man is a single-page application (SPA) built with:
+BRUH is a single-page application (SPA) built with:
 *   **Vite**: For fast building and development.
 *   **React**: For the user interface.
 *   **@google/genai**: To communicate with Google's Gemini models.